benbarraclough/BeerGoggleGames/src/content/posts/killer-power-hours.md

 #### 2000's Hits

 Brilliant for bigger groups that love the vibe of 2000's music and some retro music videos on the TV.
-Sit back or have a dance to the music playing whilst you're taken back in time to the glory days of Eminem, Destiny's Child & Beyoncé.

-A brilliant mix of the most popular tunes from back in the day will be played, just follow the rules below to play along.
+Chill or dance to the mix of the most popular retro tunes.

+Simply follow the rules below:

 - When the song changes everyone drinks
 - When someone guesses the song title 1 person is chosen to drink
 - When someone guesses the artist 1 person is chosen to drink
 - When the word "love" comes up, everyone must cheers a buddy and drink

-#### Funny Movies
+#### Funny Movie Clips

-Comedic entertainment for an easy watch and drink activity.
-This one will give you some of the best scenes that will get the group spraying their drinking all over the place.
+Comedic entertainment for an easy watch.
+This one will give you some funny scenes that will get the group spraying  drink all over.

-Watch some famous comedic scenes from old and new movies and follow the rules below to play along.
+Simply follow the rules below:

-- When the scene changes
+- When the clip changes
 - When someone in your group laughs
 - When someone guesses the movie correctly
 - When alcohol is shown on screen

 #### Nicholas Cage

-A niche but equally satisfying power hour that includes some of Nick Cage's best moments that will make you both confused and spoilt with laughter.
+A niche but equally satisfying power hour that includes some of Nick Cage's best moments that will likely confuse you and maybe make you laugh.

-Nicholas Cage acts in some of the most entertaining and outrageous scenes that will ultimately result in a brilliant watching experience for all.

-Sit and witness some of the most iconic and ridiculous scenes whilst following the rules below to play along.
+Sit and witness some iconic scenes whilst following the rules below to play along.

 - When the scene changes
 - When someone guesses the movie correctly
 - When Nick raises his voice
 - When Nick attacks someone

-Thats all folks, hope you found some value in this post, more reviews will be coming soon!
-Please use the share buttons below to let others know about this post or save it for later in your bookmarks.
+Thats all!
+Use the buttons below to share with others or save it for later in your bookmarks.